Teddy Mitchell: Relationships

 Explaining the backstory between Teddy and his father Stevie, Manookian said the two had a "rocky" relationship, but as Teddy aged, Stevie became progressively "more influential in his life".
 As their history detailed an on-off amount of contact between the pair, Manookian said there were "renaissances" of their relationship.
 The actor also detailed that Teddy's respect for Stevie escalated after having his own children, as it allowed him to better understand the sacrifices that came with parenting.
 Despite this, Teddy was said to have "some repairing to do" regarding his relationship with Stevie.
 After arriving in Walford and meeting Phil, Manookian said Teddy would be shocked by his aggressive response to his arrival, but would try to stay calm and work things out.
 Despite this, he considered the characters as being "two bulls locking horns" due to being different types of "alpha male".
 He explained this as being because Phil is more aggressive and assertive compared to Teddy being just as dangerous, but more strategic and courteous.
 Discussing Billy's reaction to learning about Teddy, Manookian sympathised with Billy and justified his reaction as being "a hell of a lot to take in".

 In October 2024, it was announced that Teddy's ex-wife Nicola Mitchell (Laura Doddington) would be introduced to the soap, with her arrival being teased to be a shock for Teddy.
 Her introduction followed several ominous mentions in the show.
 Despite Teddy being reluctant to see her again, due to her arrival breaking the illusion of the family's fresh start, Nicola is determined to stay in Walford regardless.
 Clenshaw explained that Teddy and Nicola had a "complicated history", which he expressed excitement to explore.
 Doddington explained their history, including the two meeting while they were young, growing up together and discovering their true selves while dating.
 As a result, they knew each other very closely and were able to "press each other's buttons" while predicting the outcome.
 Doddington commented on the present relationship between Teddy and Nicola, explaining that her character wanted to get back together with Teddy, despite admitting that they were a dysfunctional couple and Teddy had since lost interest in her.
 She added that Nicola would be angry about losing her ability to manipulate and remain two steps ahead of him.

+Departure

+In December 2025, Manookian's departure was announced.
+A spokesperson for the soap told Radio Times that Manookian would "be leaving EastEnders this year, and we wish him all the best for the future."
+A report from The Sun disclosed the soap had felt the character had run its course.
+He exited during the episode aired on 11 December, after Teddy was sentenced to life imprisonment for taking responsibility for the murder of Tobias "Okie" Okyere (Aayan Ibikunle Shoderu).
+Teddy made a one-off return appearance on 18 August 2026.